 Exclusion Criteria: Donor

-History of medical illness that in the estimation of the PI or DTM/NMDP physician poses prohibitive risk to donation.
+History of medical illness that in the estimation of the principal investigator (PI) or Department of Transfusion Medicine (DTM)/NMDP physician poses prohibitive risk to donation.

 Anemia (Hb less than 10 gm/dl) or thrombocytopenia (less than 100,000/microliter).